slackapi/bolt-python/docs/_tutorials/getting_started.md

 # Output: /path/to/first-bolt-app/.venv/bin/python3
 ```

-Before we install the Bolt for Python package to your new project, let's save the **bot token** and **signing secret** that were generated when you configured your app.
+Before we install the Bolt for Python package to your new project, let's save the **bot token** and **app-level token** that were generated when you configured your app.

 1. **Copy your bot (xoxb) token from the OAuth & Permissions page** and store it in a new environment variable.
 The following example works on Linux and macOS; but [similar commands are available on Windows](https://superuser.com/questions/212150/how-to-set-env-variable-in-windows-cmd-line/212153#212153).
 ```shell